 The fund is sponsored by First Trust Advisors.
-It has amassed assets over $3.19 B, making it one of the larger ETFs attempting to match the Large Cap Blend segment of the US equity market.
+It has amassed assets over $6.15 billion, making it one of the larger ETFs attempting to match the Large Cap Blend segment of the US equity market.

 Why Large Cap Blend

 Large cap companies usually have a market capitalization above $10 billion.
-Overall, they are usually a stable option, with less risk and more sure-fire cash flows than mid and small cap companies.
+Considered a more stable option, large cap companies boast more predictable cash flows and are less volatile than their mid and small cap counterparts.

 Blend ETFs are aptly named, since they tend to hold a mix of growth and value stocks, as well as show characteristics of both kinds of equities.